ahmedelshaikh20/RequestMaster/README.md

 # Viewmodel
-I created view models based on events and states each View model contains a state so as simple as that if any event occurs in the UI like user interaction or whatever we update the state with changes so for each view model, I created one data class for handling states and one sealed class for holding all possible events in the app.
+I created view models based on events and states each View model contains a state so as simple as that if any event occurs in the UI like user interaction or whatever we update the state with changes so for each view model, there is one state and one function called onEvent() Responding to All Possible Events coming from the UI

-*I have two challenges, in that case, how am gonna run repo functions in the background thread (As we are doing tasks that could take a long time to execute so it can block our UI Thread ) if i can do so, how i am gonna interact from the thread to update our Ui with new state*
+*I have two challenges, in that case, how am gonna run repo functions in the background thread (As we are doing tasks that could take a long time to execute so it can block our UI Thread ) if I can do so, how I am gonna interact from the thread to update our Ui with new state*

-So After a search, I found a way to run a block in the background thread which is *Executors* in Java
+So After a search, I found a way to run a block in the background thread which is *Executors* in Java which will give us the necessary threads as needed.

 1. So I created  an instance of executor and function to submit any block of code in it.
 ```kotlin